HKDF Generator (HMAC-based Key Derivation Function)

 What is HKDF?

-HKDF (HMAC-based Key Derivation Function) is a standardized key derivation algorithm defined in RFC 5869.
-It allows you to take a shared secret (input key material) and derive multiple strong, cryptographically independent keys from it.
+HKDF (HMAC-based Key Derivation Function) is a standardized algorithm defined in RFC 5869.
+It takes an initial secret (IKM) and derives multiple strong, independent cryptographic keys from it.
+Unlike simpler schemes, HKDF separates randomness extraction from expansion, making it robust across a variety of cryptographic contexts.

 About password-tools.com